deserat/periodic-nextjs/README.md

 ```

 Why two different repos?
 Because Headless is all about loose coupling.
 This
-ensures I'm taking things like network, CORS, and various other issues that
+ensures I'm taking things like network, CORS, latency and various other issues
-reading local files off the fs makes unnessesary.
+into account in a way that reading local files off the fs makes unnessesary.
+Besides the other repo will be a fastapi script soon enough.